 Returned to Sender.
 As mentioned above, use C/O when sending mail to a residential address where you don’t usually get mail.
 This will help the mail courier know not to use that “Return to Sender” stamp.

-And that’s a wrap.
+And that’s a wrap on how to get mail while traveling.
 Best of luck with getting your mail and packages sorted out!